WVam/toolscript-docs/AACS-Code-Editor.md

 > **IMPORTANT!
 Note that some of the information in this article might be outdated.
 In case you find any contradictions, please raise an Objection! in the \#support channel of the developer's [Discord server](https://discord.com/invite/h6ByVmgf).**

 The Code Editor (or Editor for short) is a tool designed to aid case makers in editing AACS files (`.aacs`).
-This section serves as a quickstart guide for the Code Editor.
+This article serves as a quickstart guide for the Code Editor.

 ## Overview